Learn how to give effectively

 Pick charities that can make progress

 These indicators are not always obvious, however.
 Evaluating charities takes time and expertise that many donors cannot realistically achieve by themselves.
-In light of these difficulties, there are three good approaches to finding great giving opportunities:
+In light of these difficulties, here are three good approaches to finding great giving opportunities:

-View our best charities & funds Learn more about charity selection
+View our best charities & funds